Bute has one of the finest Victorian mansions in the UK, and secluded bays for picnics, paddling, and seal-spotting.

 Colintraive: PA22 3AP

 Regular trains to Wemyss Bay leave from Glasgow Central Station, and take 52 minutes.
-Why not purchase a Rail and Sail ticket from Glasgow to Rothesay?

 You can get to Wemyss Bay by bus from Glasgow, which takes about 1 hour 30 minutes, including a change at Greenock.
 Check Citylink for bus times.